clusterfk/chaos-proxy/README.md

 **Configure Service Under Test**

-For example, you might configure your _service-under-test_ to point to a user service which has been _"ClusterF***'d"_.
+For example, you might configure your _service-under-test_ to point to a user service which has been _"clusterfk'd"_.
 If you configure your _service-under-test_ with properties files, they might change like so:

 ```properties